 12 tbsp Dark Soy Sauce

 3 tbsp Chinese 5-Spice Powder

 3 oz Rock Sugar

 1. In a large pot, heat up the cooking oil.
 Add in sliced shallots and smashed garlic.
 Stir fry until they are soft and fragrant.

 2. Add in pork belly slices and stir fry until they are browned on both sides.

-3. Add in dark soy sauce, star anise, cloves, Chinese 5-spice powder, cumin powder, salt and white pepper powder.
+3. Add in dark soy sauce, cinnamon sticks, star anise, cloves, Chinese 5-spice powder, cumin powder, salt and white pepper powder.
 Mix well,

 4. Add in water, sesame oil, rock sugar and dried galangal.
 Mix well.

 5. Bring it to a boil then lower heat and simmer covered for 1 1/2 hours.

 A Singaporean SAHM living in Houston, Texas.
 Discovering her potential in the kitchen with authentic Singaporean Cuisine.
 And exploring the dynamic food scene Houston has to offer.